-The Town Council is seeking to update the housing allocation policy of the current Alton Neighbourhood Plan (ANP).
+The Town Council has now updated the housing allocation policy of the current Alton Neighbourhood Plan (ANP).
 This is because national planning regulations require up to date district development plans that have been reviewed within the last 5 years to be maintained.
 Currently, the East Hampshire District Council Local Plan containing housing allocations is dated June 2014 and the ANP is 5 years old in May 2021.
 Without a current housing allocation plan in place, the town will not be protected against inappropriate and speculative housing development.
 A new district wide Local Plan is expected to be published in 2023.

-The proposed ANP update will remove housing developments which have now been built and are therefore outdated.
-They will be replaced by developments which have a realistic prospect of being built in the short term.
+The ANP update has removed housing developments which have now been built and are therefore outdated.
+They have been replaced by developments which have a realistic prospect of being built in the short term.
 In this case the two chosen sites are the Magistrates Court (which has already been demolished ready for the new McCarthy Stone Development) and the Coors Brewery, being developed by CALA Homes.
 Full details of how these sites were chosen is in the accompanying documents.

 This means Alton, through an amended ANP, will be able to demonstrate that the town has sufficient housing developments coming forward to meet Government mandated requirements.

 The Town Council ran a Regulation 14 Consultation which concluded on the 30th March 2021 and our thanks to everyone who took the time to respond.
 The final version of the proposed modification was subsequently approved by Full Council on the 28th April 2021 and the documentation passed to East Hampshire District Council.